Are you worried about your teen?

 Teen Counseling Can Get Your Teenager Back on Track

-I have worked with teens for over 15 years, and can help your teen find their inner strengths to navigate the emotionally challenging world of high school and beyond.
-I’ve formed meaningful relationships with teens from all walks of life, including those in juvenile corrections.
-The experiences of doing so instilled in me a belief I still hold – that no teen is beyond help, and that every teen has something precious to offer the world.
+The counselors at Eastside Family Counseling have worked with teens for years, and can help your teen find their inner strengths to navigate the emotionally challenging world of high school and beyond.
+We all believe that no teen is beyond help, and that every teen has something precious to offer the world.

-In our teen counseling sessions, I’ll encourage your teen to explore his or her own thought processes, motivations, and perceptions of self, as well as his or her relationships and interactions with the world.
+In our teen counseling sessions, we will encourage your teen to explore his or her own thought processes, motivations, and perceptions of self, as well as his or her relationships and interactions with the world.
 Together, we’ll identify and address any patterns of negative thinking and/or self-limiting behaviors that are impacting his or her ability to reach goals and both feel and function well.
 Rather than focus on past failures and potential mistakes, we’ll work toward increasing self-confidence by focusing on strengths and passions.
-I can also help your teenagers work through painful and/or challenging thoughts and emotions and discover healthy, effective ways to communicate and cope with stress.
+Your teen’s counselor can also help your teenager work through painful and/or challenging thoughts and emotions and discover healthy, effective ways to communicate and cope with stress.

-In sessions I use creative ways to engage with teenagers, sometimes using art and games as therapeutic tools.
+In sessions we use creative ways to engage with teenagers, sometimes using art and games as therapeutic tools.
 Using humor also creates a comfortable, conversational atmosphere where therapy doesn’t have to feel so serious.
-Fundamentally, I offer a nonjudgmental environment where they can freely discuss their problems, fears, hopes, desires and dreams.
+Fundamentally, we offer a nonjudgmental environment where they can freely discuss their problems, fears, hopes, desires and dreams.

 With counseling, your teen can regain confidence, do better in school and develop into a healthy and competent adult.
 He or she can ultimately become more self-aware, self-reliant and fully present in his or her life.